Solarpunk-Storytelling/Solarpunk-Storytelling.github.io/content/2023/stories/19+/signs-of-change.md

 menu: story
 title: Signs of Change
 author: LB Blackwell
+image: "/images/stories/Signs of Change by Karl Schulschenk.png"
+altimage: Signs of Change
+imageCredit: Illustration by Karl Schulschenk
 ---

 God, my feet hurt.
 It’s not just the half-mile walk to this hippie pavilion, or the fact that I’m technically obese, according to my doctor, who based this medical pronouncement on a bogus formula dreamed up by some fucking mathematician from Belgium.
 No, the real reason my feet hurt is because I’ve got nothing but an ancient pair of sandals to walk around in.
 My last honest pair of tennis shoes I gave to some kid who, from the looks of his bare and busted feet would’ve paid his last dollar for even my crummy sandals.
 I didn’t need the shoes then—only left the house to peer into the empty mailbox twice a day.
 Now I wish I had them.